-Rates from 1.4.2024 1.4.2023
+Rates from 1.4.2025 1.4.2024

-Main rate (profits above £250,000) 25% 25%
+Main rate (profits above £250,000 ) 25% 25%

-Small profits rate (profits up to £5) 0,000) 19% 19%
+Small profits rate (profits up to £5 50,000) 19% 19%

 Marginal relief band (MRB) £50k - £250k £50k - £250k

 Marginal relief fraction 3/200 3/200

 Effective marginal rate 26.5% 26.5%

-- 1. Where profits are £250,000 or more, all of the company's profits are taxed at 25% - 2.
-Where profits are between £50,000 and £250,000, 'marginal relief' reduces the average rate of tax to somewhere between 19% and 25%.
-The effect of this calculation is that the first £50,000 of profits are taxed at 19% and the balance at 26.5% - 3.
-These limits are split between the number of 'associated companies'. which are (broadly) companies under common control plus any company exercising that control (subject to exceptions). - 4.
-Unless there is no substantial commercial interdependence between the companies, holdings of certain 'associates' (e.g. spouse, parents, siblings and children) may be attributed to an individual.
-The "substantial commercial interdependence" test considers financial, economic and organisational ties between the companies. - 5.
-Most companies must pay their Corporation Tax by nine months and one day after the end of the accounting period. - 6.
-Large companies or groups generally make four guarterly payments on account of Corporation Tax, starting in either the third or seventh month after the start of a 12-month accounting period, depending on level of profits.
-Interest runs on any underpayments until final settlement of the period's liability. - 7.
-All companies must file Corporation Tax returns online within 12 months of the end of the accounting period.
+- 1. Where profits are £250,000 or more, all of the company's profits are taxed - Where profits are between £50,000 and £250,000, 'marginal relief' reduces the average rate of tax to somewhere between 19% and 25%.
+The effect of this calculation is that the first £50,000 of profits are taxed at 19% and the balance at 26.5%. - These limits are split between the number of 'associated companies', which are (boroadly) companies under common control plus any company exercising that control (subject to exceptions). - 4.
+Unless there is no 'substantial commercial interdependence' between the companies, holdings of certain 'associates' (e.g. spouse, parents, siblings and children) may be attributed to an individual.
+The 'substantial commercial interdependence' test considers financial, economic and organisational ties between the companies. - Most companies must pay their Corporation Tax by nine months and one day after the end of the accounting period. - Large companies or groups generally make four quarterly payments on account of Corporation Tax, starting in either the third or seventh month after the start of a 12-month accounting period, depending on level of profits.
+Interest runs on any underpayments until final settlement of the period's liability. - All companies must file Corporation Tax returns online within 12 months of the end of the accounting period.